gov-cy/staging-govcy-design-system-docs/src/components/checkbox.md

 Group radios together in a `<fieldset>` with a `<legend>` that describes them, as shown in the examples on this page.
 This is usually a question, like ‘What is your nationality?’.

 ### Single question page
-If you are asking just one question on a page, follow the instructions for ==single question page labels and legends== and adjust the header and label accordingly.
+If you are asking just one question on a page, follow the instructions for [single question page labels and legends](../../patterns/labels_and_legend_headings/#single-question-page) and adjust the header and label accordingly.

 Example of how the component looks like when asking one question on the page: